 After you are diagnosed

-with bipolar disorder, it is important to keep a long-term relationship with
+with bipolar disorder, you'll need to keep a long-term relationship with

-your doctor or therapist to make sure that your treatment is consistent and
+your doctor or therapist.
+It can help you make sure that your treatment is consistent and

 that your medicines can be adjusted as needed.